Natural statistics for spectral samples

 \subsection{Natural statistics}

 For present purposes, a statistic $T$ is a collection of functions $T_n\colon\Real^n\to\Real$ such that $T_m(\ybs)$ and $T_n(\xbs)$ are defined for all samples sufficiently large.
-For example, the usual sample variance is defined for $n\ge 2$, while the sample skewness is defined for $n\ge 3$.
+For example, the usual sample variance is defined for $n\ge2$, while the sample skewness is defined for $n\ge3$.

-\begin{defn}[Natural statistic] A statistic $T$ is said to be \emph{natural} if, for each $m\le n$, the average value of $T_m(\cdot)$ over random samples $\ybs$ drawn from $\xbs$ is equal to $T_n(\xbs)$.
+\begin{defn}[(Natural statistic)] A statistic $T$ is said to be \textit{natural} if, for each $m\le n$, the average value of $T_m(\cdot)$ over random samples $\ybs$ drawn from $\xbs$ is equal to $T_n(\xbs)$.
 In symbols,

-for each $m \leq n$. \end{defn} Obviously, the definition depends on what it means for $\ybs$ to be a random sample drawn from~$\xbs$, i.e.~the choice of group in definition \ref{Def2}.
-Thus, a statistic that is natural with respect to simple random sampling (a $U$-statistic) is not, in general, natural with respect to spectral sampling.
+for each $m \leq n$. \end{defn} Obviously, the definition depends on what it means for $\ybs$ to be a random sample drawn from $\xbs$, that is, the choice of group in Definition~\ref{Def2}.
+Thus, a statistic that is natural with respect to simple random sampling (a $U$-sta\-tistic) is not, in general, natural with respect to spectral sampling.

-In Tukey \cite{Tukey1}, such functions were said to be \lq\lq inherited on the average\rq\rq.
-The key point in Definition \ref{def1} is that a natural statistic is not a single function in isolation, but a list of functions $\{T_n: \Real^n \rightarrow \Real\}$.
+In Tukey~\cite{Tukey1}, such functions were said to be ``inherited on the average.''
+The key point in Definition~\ref{def1} is that a natural statistic is not a single function in isolation, but a list of functions $\{T_n\dvtx \Real^n \rightarrow\Real\}$.
 It is the property of inheritance that gives these functions a common interpretation independent of the sample size.
 One might be inclined to think that inheritance is no different from unbiasedness relative to a model with exchangeably distributed components.
 However, unbiasedness of $T_n$ does not imply the inheritance property, nor does inheritance imply that the statistic has a limit or that its expectation exists.
 Unbiasedness in parametric models is a property of individual functions $T_n$, whereas inheritance is a property of the sequence.

 For $m=n$, inheritance implies that each $T_n$ is a symmetric function: $T_n(\xbs)$ is equal to the average of the values on the permutations of $\xbs$.
-Tukey \cite{Tukey1} proved that the symmetric functions
+Tukey~\cite{Tukey1} proved that the symmetric functions